AtsukoCoffey/healthy-food-club/README.md

 This is a kind of general knowledge for who's interested in our body systems.
 ![Info - Healthy gut](assets/images/readme-img/feat-info-gut.png "Info - Healthy gut")

-* Study on food additives and sickness
+* Studies on food additives and sickness
-This category Introduces some studies on how our food development activities, such as excessive refining of ingredients or breeding improvement, can actually cause illness at the genetic level.
+This category Introduces some studies on how our food-related activities, such as excessive refining of ingredients or breeding improvement, can actually cause illness at the genetic level.
 I'd like to find the sources from Academic papers and public trusted information.
 ![Info - Study on food additives and sickness](assets/images/readme-img/feat-info-research.png "Info - Study on food additives and sickness")

 * Tips and tricks!
-This category is for those who have just become interested in.
-For encouraging them without feeling expensive or difficult, this topic shows the first easy steps to start.
+This category is for those who have just become interested in food.
+To encourage them without making it feel costly or difficult, this topic shows the first easy steps to start.
 ![Info - Tips and tricks!](assets/images/readme-img/feat-info-tip.png "Tips and tricks!")

 ## The Sign-up Form
-The sign-up form is interactive for user experience with mouse hovering colour, also submission button has same function with changing background colour.
+The sign-up form is interactive for user experience with mouse hovering colour, also the submission button has the same function with changing background colour.
 This section will allow users to get signed up along with specifying which session they would like to take part in or join the community mailing list.
 The user will be asked to submit their full name and email address for required information, phone number and cooking experience inputs are optional information.
 My mentor Alan taught me `pattern` attribute for these form inputs.
 This can prevent incorrect user inputs to submit.
 [CREDITS - Pattern attribute](#credit-form) Also Autocomplete was suggested by Google Lighthouse audit.
 [CREDITS - Form Autocomplete](#credit-form)

 | Form input | Criteria |